-The 2016 modelling for nickel in the exceedance area in Sheffield suggests a shortfall in terms of emissions from sources for which reported emissions estimates are available.
-The modelling of these sources of Ni in the area was unable to account for the observed concentrations at Sheffield Tinsley (local monitoring site), indicating there are other nickel sources that are not well quantified.
-Work is ongoing to address this issue and is set out in Section 4 (next steps) below.
+The 2018 modelling for nickel in the exceedance area in Sheffield suggests a shortfall in terms of emissions from sources for which reported emissions estimates are available.
+Additional sources terms were included in the modelling in order to account for the observed concentrations at Sheffield Tinsley (local monitoring site).
+Work has been carried out to address this issue and is set out in Section 4 (next steps) below.

-Fine scale modelling for nickel in the vicinity of the exceedance areas in Swansea and South Wales showed good agreement with measured concentrations at nearby monitoring stations in 2016.
+Fine scale modelling for nickel in the vicinity of the exceedance areas in Swansea and South Wales showed good agreement with measured concentrations at nearby monitoring stations in 2018.